"To be alive at all is to have scars."

 Scars as Proof: Wounds are evidence of engagement.
 To be alive is to have scars.
 He wears his losses with dignity.

 Mastery as Process: He never arrives.
 He is always becoming.
-The journey of skill has no end, only deeper levels.
+Skill has no finish line, only deeper levels of understanding.

 Defeat as Teacher: Losing teaches more than winning.
 He studies his failures.
 He learns what victory cannot teach.